 Cue the never-ending journey (or at least that’s what it felt like) of making a schedule and never being able to stick to it.

 A strict schedule that planned out every minute of my day down to half hour increments was too much for me to handle but on the other hand a daily checklist didn’t have quite enough structure to make me feel productive and organize.
 I quickly realized I, as well as my kids, needed something with a little structure but would also allow room for flexibility because, Hello toddlers.

-Don’t get me wrong, I still use my daily routine checklist.
-It’s a great way to see your week as an overview.
+Don’t get me wrong, a daily routine checklist is still a great way to see your week as an overview.
 For me it helps to see what areas I need to work on and what areas I’m doing great in, but I needed something more to help manage my time and get a little more organized.

 After searching for different schedules I stumbled upon the idea of Time Blocking.